theLucasWalters/investicalc/README.md

 - Second window opens on run\
 When the program is run in the command line, a second unwanted Tk window opens alongside the primary one.

+- Tkinter OptionMenu doesn't work\
+The dropdown menu to choose the size of compounding periods doesn't display the selected text or custom arrow image.